needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 <a name="systembase"></a>
 ## Upgrade JobComponentSystem to SystemBase

-The `JobComponentSystem `type has been fully removed in 0.50 and is replaced by `SystemBase`. `SystemBase` is tested internally with both unit and performance tests, gives more options for scheduling, and does implicit job ordering by default.
+The `JobComponentSystem `type has been fully removed and is replaced by `SystemBase`. `SystemBase` is tested internally with both unit and performance tests, gives more options for scheduling, and does implicit job ordering by default.
 More information can be found below and in the [SystemBase](xref:Unity.Entities.SystemBase) section of the manual.
 SystemBase has been previously released and doesn't have new semantics.

 #### Implicit job scheduling: convert JobComponentSystem types to use the Dependency field